United Kingdom School Route Passport

 Primary pupils recorded the largest decline among the two mainstream phases, at 2.1%.
 Secondary numbers moved in the opposite direction by 1.1%, while special-school rolls grew 11.5%.
 These changes describe the distribution of pupils across phases; they do not establish why placements or population cohorts changed.
 They do show why a single all-school total can conceal contrasting planning pressures.

-The maintained-school workforce stood at 565,523 full-time-equivalent teachers in 2024/25, 1,390 FTE or 0.25% below 2023/24.
+The United Kingdom total for maintained-school coverage stood at 565,523 full-time-equivalent teachers in 2024/25, 1,390 FTE or 0.25% below 2023/24.
 Primary teacher FTE fell by 3,810, while secondary and special schools added 1,123 and 1,116 FTE respectively.
-Women represented 74% of FTE teachers overall, including 85% in primary and 64% in secondary education.
+Women represented 74% of FTE teachers in this United Kingdom measure, including 85% in primary and 64% in secondary education.

-Maintained-school pupil-to-teacher ratios, 2024/25; lower values mean fewer pupils per teacher FTE.
+Separate values for England, Scotland, Wales and Northern Ireland, 2024/25; lower values mean fewer pupils per teacher FTE.

 Source: Department for Education, Education and training statistics for the UK, reporting year 2025.